 On the demand side, not all those who require Islamic financial services actually have access – involuntary financial exclusion; and there are certain people who otherwise have access to Islamic financial services but are not entirely satisfied.

-The gap between potential and actual size is primarily because of inadequacy of supply of Islamic financial services.
-In particular, there are three reasons for this gap, financial institutions, including banks, regulator and other stakeholders have faced challenges to adjust their businesses to develop a comprehensive framework for the development of Islamic banking.
+The gap between potential and actual size is primarily because of the inadequacy of the supply of Islamic financial services.
+In particular, there are three reasons for this gap, financial institutions, including banks, regulators and other stakeholders have faced challenges to adjust their businesses to develop a comprehensive framework for the development of Islamic banking.

 As tapping the financially excluded has been challenging even for conventional banks and financial institutions, Islamic banks and financial institutions (IBFIs) have found it even more difficult to reach out to this segment of the market.